bitburner-official/bitburner-src/markdown/bitburner.ns.getserverusedram.md

 ## NS.getServerUsedRam() method

 Get the used RAM on a server.
+This includes ram used by running scripts as well as blocked ram on darknet servers.

 **Signature:**